nilsonmolina/intersupply-pdf-template/README.md

 tracking button click vs drag/drop.
 Mainly wanted to see if the client was even using this as they said this was "imperative" to their business, but they did not want to pay me at all -.-

-*NOTE: I should probably clean up the code, but needed this up and running fast
+*NOTE: I should probably clean up the code, but needed a quick turnaround for this one.

 **Site**